Fear of falling, torture or being late for work. Americans have a number of fears, which can vary, quite dramatically, from state to state.

 Having personal and financial information hacked was considered the top concern with 67% of respondents reporting fear.
 For more conventional crimes, having your car broken into or stolen was reported as the most anxiety-inducing with 38% of respondents expressing concern.
 Surprisingly, very few exhibited concern toward being assaulted or killed which came in at 6%.
 However, is this fear really rational?

 Statistically speaking you are probably right to be a little fearful of cybercrime.
 While the effects of cybercrime might be more reversible than more serious crimes such as murder, their occurrence is more of a concerning factor.
 The US is witnessing an alarming rise in cybercrime which is affecting growing number of people and businesses in multiple ways.
 This fear is reflected in the rise in demand for insurance policies to protect against identity theft.
-Moreover, insurance against identity as work benefit is being increasingly sought after by potential employees.
+Moreover, insurance against identity as a work benefit is being increasingly sought after by potential employees.

 As it stands, the US is not alone in this matter.
 According to the Telegraph, fraud and cybercrime are now the most common offenses in the UK.
-It is particularly hard to get grasp on the true figures for these statistics as many are too embarrassed to admit they have been a victim of cybercrime.
+It is particularly hard to get a grasp on the true figures for these statistics as many are too embarrassed to admit they have been a victim of cybercrime.

 This exacerbates the problem further for a number of reasons.
 Firstly, you can’t manage what you can’t measure, and if victims do not come forward, those in charge of tackling these issues will not have a full scope of the situation.
 Additionally, these criminals will continue to scam innocent victims if nobody speaks up to report it.